farlee2121/DevEssentialsBlog/content/draft/2023-03-02-FSharp-construction-vs-initialization.md

 Both constructors now throw
 >The initialization of an object or value resulted in an object or value being accessed recursively before it was fully initialized.

-What?
+What?!
 It seems like I'm doing the same thing as before, just now with two constructor overloads.

-The sneaky truth is that the original example is not arranging the TypeClass in a constructor.
+The sneaky truth is that the original ArbMap example is not creating the contained TypeClass in a constructor.
-Rather, it is constructing the class and making the constructor parameters available to *initialization* code in the class.
+Rather, ArbMap is constructing itself *and then* making the constructor parameters available to *initialization* code in the class.
-The original sample has already constructed the class instance by the time it tries to create the inner TypeClass.
+The original ArbMap has already finished constructing the class instance by the time it tries to create the inner TypeClass.
 Thus there is no trouble when we reference `this` in the TypeClass constructor.

-The second example with split constructors has moved the initialization into a true constructor.
+My attempt to use two constructor overloads moved the initialization into a true constructor.
 The class instance is not complete until
-*after* the constructor is run so passing `this` as a parameter ends up creating a circular reference.
+*after* the constructor is run, so passing `this` as a parameter ends up creating a never-ending construction loop.

+### Successful Approach - Union-based Constructor with Initialization

 I ended up settling on a union type for constructor parameters so I could revert to using the single default constructor with initialization code.

 ```fsharp
 type internal ArbMap private (init: ArbMapInit) as this=